You may wish to see an introductory page to this section with a map first.

 A major earthquake hit Salamis in 331 and in the following year another earthquake struck Paphos, the capital of Cyprus on the south-western coast of the island (Salamis is on the north-eastern coast).
 Emperor Constantius II decided to rebuild Salamis and to move the residence of the governor there.
 The town was renamed Constantia.
 The eastern portico of the gymnasium was paved with marbles taken from fallen buildings.

-(left to right) Statues of Apollo, Hercules and Aesculapius found at Salamis (now at the National Archaeological Museum of Nicosia).
-The image used as background for this page shows a statue in the Gymnasium of Salamis
+National Archaeological Museum of Nicosia: statues from Salamis: (left to right) Apollo, Hercules and Aesculapius; the image used as background for this page shows a statue in the Gymnasium of Salamis

 The foundation of Salamis was probably linked to exports of copper, a metal found in abundance on Cyprus.
 This was shipped from Enkomi, a port situated to the south of Salamis which at one point was silted (today its ruins are situated some miles inland; interesting bronze artefacts have been found there).
 Salamis replaced Enkomi and Alexander the Great gave the town a sort of monopoly of copper trade.
 Salamis continued to flourish during the Roman rule and most of the statues found there were made in the IInd century AD.